mafda/generative_adversarial_networks_101/README.md

 ## Results

 ### Training GANs with Keras and TensorFlow
-A standard GANs implementations using fully connected layers and the [Keras](https://keras.io/) library.
+A GANs implementation using fully connected layers and the [Keras](https://keras.io/) library.

 | Epoch 00 | Epoch 100 | Loss |
 |----------|-----------|------|